Juncus prismatocarpus

 Juncus prismatocarpus, the branching rush, is a tufted, perennial species of flowering plant in the rush family, Juncaceae.
 Found in moist situations, often on sandy ground.
 Grass-like leaves are 10 to 40 cm long, 1.3 to 3.0 mm in diameter.
-Growing in many parts of Australia, New Zealand and south east Asia.
-The specific epithet is derived from Latin, meaning prism shaped fruit.
+It grows in many parts of Australia, New Zealand and south east Asia.
+The specific epithet is derived from Latin, meaning prism-shaped fruit.

 Due to its flattened unifacial leaves lacking adaxial identity, Juncus prismatocarpus has been used to study leaf development and faciality.